alyshav/CrowdfundingDataProject/README.md

 # Descriptions

-The following are standalone scripts written for the purpose of the Geog 455W Medical Crowdfunding Project in Spring 2018.
+The following are standalone scripts written for various purposes within the Geog 455W Medical Crowdfunding Project developed in Spring 2018.

+Canadian Hospital Dataset Creation & Geocoding
-1) CanadianHospitalLocator.py: Used to create a list of Canadian hospitals, geocode entries, and create a geojson containing these points in preparation for use with mapbox
++ CanadianHospitalLocator.py: Used to create a list of Canadian hospitals, geocode entries, and create a geojson containing these points in preparation for use with mapbox

+Campaign Geocoder for EDSA
-2) addlatlong_to_gofundmedata.py: Used to add latitude and longitude fields to GoFundMe datasets
++ addlatlong_to_gofundmedata.py: Used to add latitude and longitude fields to GoFundMe datasets
-3) csv_to_geojson.py: Used to convert GoFundMe entries to geojson for use with Mapbox
++ csv_to_geojson.py: Used to convert GoFundMe entries to geojson for use with Mapbox

+Postal Code Frequency Generator
-4) PostcodeFrequency.py: Used to generate campaign counts for each Forward Sortation Area
++ PostcodeFrequency.py: Used to generate campaign counts for each Forward Sortation Area

+Text Mining Data Pre-Processing
-5) gofundme_feature_extraction.py: Used to select specific features from the gofundmedata (for the purpose of the text-mining method)
++ gofundme_feature_extraction.py: Used to select specific features from the gofundmedata (for the purpose of the text-mining method)